The definitive guide to

 @ Adam Edwards

 We hear this question popping up more and more often.
-While you certainly can wear your formal shoes, you have scope to wear a much bigger variety.
+While you certainly can wear your business shoes, you have scope to wear a much bigger variety.
 Black is much less ubiquitous in business casual environments so brown or navy shoes should dominate your collection.
-You can’t go wrong with loafers or brogues in leather or suede, and anything with a little extra detail or colour – like these derby shoes with brogue detailing– will go a long way to making your outfit extra special.
+You can’t go wrong with loafers or brogues in leather or suede, and anything with a little extra detail or colour – like these derby shoes with brogue detailing – will go a long way to making your outfit extra special.

 The Final Round